more than 50% of students are not prepared for kindergarten,

 Small Steps has implemented an approach to early childhood education called SET (Social Emotional Tools) for Life©, created by Michelle M. Forrester, PhD, which emphasizes a relationship- and language-based format to address the social and emotional needs of children.
 Small Steps employs three full-time master’s level SET for Life Program Specialists to meet the needs of Small Steps students.
 Additionally, Small Steps partners with outside providers to give parents the opportunity to have their children’s needs met.
 These services may include mental health, occupational, speech, and/or physical therapy services.SET for Life

-Small Steps provides our students with breakfast, lunch, and a snack Mondays through Thursdays and breakfast and lunch on Fridays (due to a half-day on Fridays), fulfilling the majority of each student’s daily nutritional needs.
-Students have a safe, spacious playground at Small Steps where they can run and play, as well as a vegetable garden and butterfly garden that provide students with additional opportunities to connect with nature.
+Small Steps provides students with two meals and a snack Mondays through Thursdays and two meals on Fridays (due to early dismissal), fulfilling the majority of their daily nutritional needs.
+Students have a safe, spacious playground at Small Steps where they can run and play, as well as a fruit and vegetable garden that provide students with an additional opportunity to connect with nature.
 Small Steps also provides transportation in staff-driven vans to approximately one-third of our students, who would otherwise have no way of getting to and from school.